ergoplatform/ergodocs/docs/dev/scs/sigmastate-interpreter.md

-This repository contains implementations of ErgoScript compiler and ErgoTree Interpreter for a family of Sigma-protocol based authentication languages (or simply Sigma language).
+The [sigmastate-interpreter](https://github.com/ScorexFoundation/sigmastate-interpreter#sigma-language-background.md) repository contains implementations of ErgoScript compiler and ErgoTree
+Interpreter for a family of Sigma-protocol based authentication languages (or simply Sigma language).